 This course explores the fundamentals of improvisation.
 Students will learn the craft of acting without scripts.
-Using their minds, voices and bodies as tools for expression students will grow as actors:
+Using their minds, voices and bodies as tools for expression students will grow as actors both individually and in ensemble.
+Students will reflect on their experiences in a variety of ways.
+Class time includes a heavy emphasis on performance with live audiences weekly, hands-on workshops, and numerous improvisational competitions.
+Prerequisite: ADA10